 Lovettsville Historical Society and Museum

-Lovettsville Historical Society and Museum We are committed to preserving and promoting the history and heritage of the Town of Lovettsville and Contact us at [email protected].
+Lovettsville Historical Society and Museum We are committed to preserving and promoting the history and heritage of the Town of Lovettsville and the surrounding area known as The German Settlement.

 Visit us at www.LovettsvilleHistoricalSociety.org and in-person at our Museum.
 We are committed to preserving and promoting the history and heritage of the Town of Lovettsville and the surrounding area known as "The German Settlement."
 Displayed are various artifacts, photographs, documentation, household articles, tools, genealogy and other historical information pertaining to the local history w